What are The Best Plastic Molding Techniques?

 - Low operating and maintenance costs.

-- Injection molds are heavy and complex so that they might be heavy on the wallet initially, but if you’re producing in bulk, the price per cost will be very economical.
+- Injection molds are heavy and complex, so they might be heavy on the wallet initially, but if you’re producing in bulk, the price per cost will be very economical.

 Extrusion molding is utilized to produce long and straight parts.
 Hot melted plastic is pressed through a hole called Die to create the desired shape.
 The cross-sections vary and can be shaped according to one’s needs – the common shapes are solid round, rectangle, L-shapes, and T-shapes.